rails-gap/site/README.md

 ```
 ### Base project changes
 1. Add the new engine gem to the gemfile:
-> gem '<name>', git: 'github.com/rails-gap/<name>.git'
+> gem '\<name\>', git: 'github.com/rails-gap/\<name\>.git'
 2. Install the gem reference:
 ```
 $ bundle install
 ```
-Note1: For local development point to path: '../<name>' instead of the git link. <br>
+Note1: For local development point to path: '../\<name\>' instead of the git link. <br>
 Note2: Do not run bundle update or all the gems will be updated.
+But update the gemfile.lock reference once you think is good to be accessible.

 2. Mount the engine in the routes file:
 ```ruby